What's the Difference Between a Dutch Oven and a French Oven?

 For the most part, raw cast iron Dutch ovens and enamelled cast iron Dutch ovens, or French ovens, can be used interchangeably.
 But there are some differences, and it’s important when shopping for your cookware to consider what you will and won’t be using the Dutch oven for.

-Raw cast iron Dutch ovens are very durable but involve some complicated care rituals including seasoning, and not using detergent, which can be a burdensome part of owning one.
+Raw cast iron Dutch ovens are very durable but involve some complicated care rituals including seasoning, and not using detergent.
 Many people opt for an enamelled Dutch oven due to their stick-resistance, easy maintenance, convenience and style.
+Thankfully, at Kana, we have both raw and enamelled cast-iron options, so no matter your preference, we have your cooking needs covered.